-For pre-Medicare medical benefits, the trend is initially 5.6% and decreases to a 4.5% long-term trend rate after seven (7) years.
-For post-65 medical benefits, the actual fully-insured Medicare Advantage trend rates for fiscal year 2021 through 2022 are reflected.
-The rates used for 2023 and 2024 are 21.83% and 18.53%, respectively, trending to 4.50% for all future years.
-For prescription drug benefits, the initial trend rate is 7.0% and decreases to a 4.5% long-term trend rate after seven (7) years.
+For pre-Medicare medical benefits, the trend is initially 5.6% and decreases to a 4.5% long-term trend rate after seven years.
+For post-65 medical benefits, the actual fully insured Medicare Advantage trend rates for fiscal year 2019 through 2022 are reflected.
+The rates used for 2023 and 2024 are 21.83% and 18.53%, respectively, trending to 4.5% for all future years.
+For prescription drug benefits, the initial trend rate is 7.00% and decrease to 4.5% long-term trend rate after seven years.
+For Plan Year 2023 the Medicare Advantage trend rate includes an assumed increase in the premiums based on recent experience and discussions with the Medicare Advantage vendor.
+The assumed post-65 medical trend is 4.50% for all future years.
+For prescription drug benefits, the initial trend rate is 7.00% decreasing to a 4.50% long-term trend rate after seven years.